Unboxed-Software/solana-course/content/vrf.md

 ## What is Verifiable Randomness?

 A Verifiable Random Function (VRF) is a public-key pseudorandom function that provides proofs that its outputs were calculated correctly.
 This means we can use a cryptographic keypair to generate a random number with a proof, which can then be validated by anyone to ensure the value was calculated correctly without the possibility of leaking the producer’s secret key.
-Once validated, the random value is stored on-chain in an account.
+Once validated, the random value is stored onchain in an account.

 VRFs are a crucial component for achieving verifiable and unpredictable randomness on a blockchain, addressing some of the shortcomings of traditional PRNGs and the challenges with achieving true randomness in a decentralized system.